Thank you for filling in the form. Click on the button to download the CMS DRG Listing

 - Increase community, employee and partner engagement.

-- Identify individuals at risk for chronic disease, such as COPD, Diabetes and Heart disease through community health events, community meetings, Hospital visits and free screenings.
+- Identify individuals at risk for chronic disease, such as COPD, Diabetes and Heart disease through community health events, community meetings, Hospital visits and free screenings, and provide education classes for the community though Long Island Community Hospital’s Diabetes Wellness Program

 - Create educational materials and/or classes on nutrition, benefits of increased physical activity, BMI, etc.